Incremental Measurement of Structural Entropy for Dynamic Graphs: Incre-2dSE: an Incremental Measurement Framework of the Updated Two-Dimensional Structural Entropy

-In this part, we propose one- and two-dimensional \textbf{R}ecalculate-\textbf{F}rom-\textbf{S}cratch algorithms, namely 1d-RFS and 2d-RFS, as baselines.
-They reconstruct the encoding tree of the updated graph and calculate the updated structural entropy based on the definition formula.
-The two RFS algorithms consist of the following four steps.
-Firstly, they generate the updated graph $G_t$ by combining the original graph $G_0$ and the cumulative incremental sequence $\xi_{1 \rightarrow t}$~(\textcircled{a} in Fig.~\ref{outline}).
-Secondly, 2d-RFS partitions the node set $\mathcal{V}_t$ into communities to construct the two-dimensional encoding tree $\mathcal{T}_t$~(\textcircled{b} in Fig.~\ref{outline}).
-Note that in one-dimensional cases, each node belongs to a single-node community.
-So 1d-RFS does not need to take time to construct the one-dimensional encoding tree.
-Thirdly, the two RFS algorithms record the Structural Data of $G_t$, namely the updated Structural Data~(\textcircled{c} in Fig.~\ref{outline}).
-Finally, they compute the updated structural entropy via Eq.~(\ref{1dSE-updated}) and Eq.~(\ref{2dSE-updated})~(\textcircled{d} in Fig.~\ref{outline}).
-The total time complexity of 1d-RFS is $O(|\mathcal{V}_t|+n)$.
-The time complexity of 2d-RFS is $O(|\mathcal{E}_t|+n)$ excluding the construction of the encoding tree.
-In this paper, we use Louvain~\cite{louvain} (a community detection algorithm) to partition the graph node set and construct the two-dimensional encoding tree, which has a time complexity of $O(|\mathcal{V}_t|\log|\mathcal{V}_t|)$.
-The pseudo-code of 1d-RFS and 2d-RFS is shown in Algorithm \ref{1d-RFS} and \ref{2d-RFS}, respectively.
+\textit{The traditional offline algorithm (TOA)} reconstructs the encoding tree for each updated graph and calculates the updated two-dimensional structural entropy by definition. \textit{TOA} consists of the following four steps.
+Firstly, it generates the updated graph by combining the original graph and the incremental sequence~(\textcircled{a} in Fig.~\ref{outline}).
+Secondly, it partitions the graph node set into communities using several different static community detection algorithms, e.g., Infomap~\citep{rosvall2008maps}, Louvain~\citep{louvain}, and Leiden~\citep{traag2019louvain}, to construct the two-dimensional encoding tree~(\textcircled{b} in Fig.~\ref{outline}).
+Thirdly, the node-level, community-level, and graph-level Structural Data of the updated graph is counted and saved~(\textcircled{c} in Fig.~\ref{outline}).
+Finally, the updated structural entropy is computed via Eq.~(\ref{2dSE-updated})~(\textcircled{d} in Fig.~\ref{outline}).
+The total time cost of \textit{TOA} is $O(|\mathcal{E}|+n)$ plus the cost of the chosen community detection algorithm.
+The pseudo-code of \textit{TOA} is shown in Algorithm~\ref{algo:TOA}.